City Guide for: Tetela de Ocampo, Puebla, Mexico

 Activities

-• Visit the Floral Clock
+• Visit the floral clock

-• Explore the Valle de Piedras Encimadas
+• Hike or take a tour of the Valle de las Piedras Encimadas

-• Wander through the town center and admire the architecture
+• Wander through the town's historic center

 Travel Time